 What to bring to the GMAT?

-If you decide to take the GMAT Focus at a physical test center rather than online, you’ll need a few things.
-At a minimum, you’ll need your valid ID, appointment confirmation and a list of schools for score reports.
-You may also want to bring a water, extra sweatshirt and maybe a snack.
+If you decide to take the GMAT at a physical test center rather than online, you’ll need a few essentials.
+At a minimum, you must bring your valid ID and your appointment confirmation.
+You should also pack water, a light sweater, and a snack, though these must be stored in your locker during the exam.